Kelly’s Conflict-Ridden White House Stint

 Like many other disenchanted employees, Kelly hasn’t kept quiet about the President’s most controversial policies – and least redeeming qualities.
 On March 6, 2019, Kelly participated in a Q&A with Peter Fever, a Duke Professor of Political Science and Public Policy, at Duke University.
 Kelly told his enraptured audience that “There's no way, in my view as a (Department of Homeland Security) secretary -- and I said this in all of my hearings -- we don't need a wall from sea to shining sea” and that the U.S.-Mexico border would be a “waste of money.”
 He also openly rebuked Trump’s disparaging rhetoric about undocumented immigrants, asserting, “They’re overwhelmingly not criminals.
 They’re people coming up here for economic purposes.
 I don’t blame them for that.”

 Protect Your Rights by Learning More About Your Legal Options

 President Trump’s anti-immigration crusade continues to gain ground as both his detractors and moderate allies flee from positions in his administration.
 As the Immigration and Customs Enforcement deportation office gains more power and liberties, it’s important to have a comprehensive understanding of your legal rights.
-If you have questions regarding your immigration status or fear deportation proceedings, contact the Boca Raton immigration attorneys at Guerra Sáenz, PL today.
+If you have questions regarding your immigration status or fear deportation proceedings, contact the Coral Springs immigration attorneys at Guerra Sáenz, PL today.
 Our legal team can review your case, examine your legal options, and develop a case strategy that helps you achieve your American Dream.